Wild Alaskan Company

 Instructions

-3. Take the fish off the lemongrass and drop down onto a medium-hot hotplate brushed with coconut oil.
-Cook for 2 minute, they might need a press with the back of your barbecue spatula to create the nice marks.
+3. Take the fish off the lemongrass and place on the grill grates.
+Cook for 2 minute, they might need a press with a fish spatula to create the nice marks.
 Then turn over and cook for another 2 minute or so until cooked through.

 4. Place onto a serving plate, zest the lime over the top then cut it in half and squeeze some juice over the fish, sprinkle with fish sauce, the extra sliced chili and palm sugar/brown sugar, then garnish with a sprinkle of peanuts and fresh basil.